max-gryshin/local-chain/api-scheme.md

 ```
 - Notes:
     - During this request system create a transaction and transfer money to manager's wallet
-    - Super admin can debet money from manager's wallets.
+    - Super admin can debit|credit money from manager's wallets.
-    - Managers can debet money only from those users that they handle
+    - Managers can debit|credit money only from those users that they handle